-The cash and equity retainers are paid on a quarterly basis with the number of DSUs to be issued based on the volume weighted average trading price on the TSX for the five trading days prior to such issuance.
+The cash and equity retainers are paid on a quarterly basis and the number of DSUs to be issued is based on the volume weighted average trading price of the Subordinate Voting Shares on the TSX for the five trading days prior to such issuance.
 The DSUs vest immediately and take the form of a bookkeeping entry credited to the eligible director's account for as long as he/she remains a director, only to be paid after the director ceases to act as director.
 If any dividends are paid on the Subordinate Voting Shares, outstanding DSUs earn dividend equivalents in the form of additional DSUs at the same rate as dividends are paid on the Subordinate Voting Shares.
 The DSU Plan is not dilutive.

 In addition to the compensation described above which is payable to directors who are not employees of the Company, BRP vehicles are made available to the directors in accordance with the Company's policy applicable to Vice-Presidents of the Company.
+Directors who are not employees of the Company are also entitled to the reimbursement of travel fees and out-of-pocket expenses as applicable.